Saint John Storm

-The Saint John Storm are a women's football team in the Maritime Women's Football League.
+The Saint John Storm are a women's Canadian football team in the Maritime Women's Football League.
 Originally known as the Saint John Seagalls, they were also once known as the Saint John Buccaneers and are one of the three charter franchises in MWFL history.
 The current head coach is Larry Harlow and the coaching staff includes Jim Mather, Tyler Guimond, Danny Oliver and Gillian Gilmore.
 Games are contested at Kennebecasis High Field.